n-r-w/knowledgegraph-mcp/README.md

 In Claude, try saying: "Remember that I prefer morning meetings" and Claude should save this to your knowledge graph.

+> **Note**: The service includes comprehensive input validation to prevent errors.
+If you encounter any issues, check the [Troubleshooting Guide](docs/TROUBLESHOOTING.md) for common solutions.

 ## How It Works

 The knowledge graph stores information in four simple concepts: